mirage-id/js-style/README.md

 module.exports = config;
 ```

-create a file in the root of the directory named `.eslintrc.js` with the following contents:
+create a file in the directory containing the `package.json` file named `.eslintrc.js` with the following contents:

 ```js
 const config = require('js-style').eslint;